isidzukuri/simple_tools/README.md

 # SimpleTools

-Colection of architectural decisions which helps to organize code, increase readability and maintainability.
+Collection of architectural decisions which helps to organize code, increase readability and maintainability.

 ## Installation